marcos-pereira/datafiles/README.md

 ```
 Check the `main.cpp` under the `src` folder for a minimal example.

+# datafilereader
+The DataFileReader class is a C++ class that allow to open files and read data from them.

-# How to use the class DataFileReader
+## How to use the class DataFileReader
 1. Include the library to your code:
 ```
 #include "path_to_repo/include/DataFileReader.h"